JosephLai241/URS/README.md

 *NOTE:* If you choose to search for something within a subreddit, all the results are returned and you will not be able to specify how many results are returned.

 Once you configure the settings for the scrape, the program will write a .csv file to the same directory in which this scraper program is saved on your computer.

-The .csv file will include the Title, Score, ID, URL, Comment Count, Date Created, and the Text body of each post.
+The .csv file will scrape the Title, Score, ID, URL, Comment Count, Date Created, and the Text body of each post.

 The file names are formatted as such: "SUBREDDIT-POST_CATEGORY DATE.csv".
 If you have searched for a specific keyword in a subreddit, file names are formatted like so: "SUBREDDIT-Search-'KEYWORD' DATE.csv".